Guide · Workflows · Multi-Market

 2) Candidate scan (breadth)

-• Open Crypto Screener.
+• Open Market Screener.

 • Filter for your strategy (trend strength, momentum, volatility).
 Keep this step broad.